abxh/i3wm-scripts/README.md

 # i3wm-scripts
 Scripts made for i3wm.
-Depends on `i3ipc` python module, often packaged as `python-i3ipc` or `python3-i3ipc`.
+Depends on the `i3ipc` python module, often packaged as `python-i3ipc` or `python3-i3ipc`.
 ## autoname_workspaces.py
 Automatically name workspaces based on the windows in the workspaces.